ginnox1/CanalNetworkDocs_online/Layout_plans_and_Network_Resolution/Layout_plans_and_Network_Resolution.md

 This completes the exception definition process.
 Note that canal routes named with exceptions have their names (in the profile view) displayed with an *(EX)* suffix, as shown in below example.

 ![img62](Images/Image%20062.png)

+> **Tip:** Since Feb2025, you can create exception names for multiple routes at a time.
+Just select the canal routes, and start the naming process.
+Put the character or number you want to change in square braackets, and the names are applied sequentially based on their location along the parent canal.

 ### Managing Exceptions
 [Back to ToC](#table-of-contents)